mtacker/snowflake-demo/README.md

 # Proposed framework for managed use of Snowflake demonstrating:
-- RBAC model fully fleshed out using Functional Roles
+- RBAC model fully fleshed out using Functional Roles.
-- 5 hypothetical databases to illustrate security across multiple teams (i.e. Functional Roles)
+- 5 hypothetical databases to illustrate security across multiple teams (i.e. Functional Roles).
-- Use of Github Actions for CI/CD
+- Use of Github Actions for CI/CD - (evented by commits to branches).
-- Automated deployments to multiple Snowflake Accounts (DEV/QA/PRD) using Github Secrets
+- Automated deployments to multiple Snowflake Accounts (DEV/QA/PRD) using Github Secrets.
 - Orchestration using Snowflake's new ```EXECUTE IMMEDIATE FROM``` feature
-- Git Integration with Snowflake using a local stage
+- Git Integration with Snowflake using a local stage.
 ## ToDo
 Add:
 - Snowflake Managed Schemas